Critical Comparison: Harte Hanks (NASDAQ:HRTH) vs. Options Media Group (OTCMKTS:OPMG)

-Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the better business?
-We will compare the two businesses based on the strength of their risk, profitability, earnings, dividends, institutional ownership, analyst recommendations and valuation.
+Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the superior stock?
+We will compare the two companies based on the strength of their valuation, earnings, risk, dividends, institutional ownership, analyst recommendations and profitability.

 This table compares Harte Hanks and Options Media Group’s top-line revenue, earnings per share (EPS) and valuation.